The UK Government is going to combine a number of current working age benefits into one benefit which will be known as Universal Credit.

 For working age Spelthorne residents making a new claim for benefit, you will be required to make a claim for Universal Credit from 28 November 2018.

 Once you are claiming Universal Credit with the DWP / Job Centre you can ask to be referred for personal budgeting advice.
 This facility will be available if you feel that you may need help during the transition period in dealing with your personal monthly finances.
-The Local Authority will supply this service for Universal Credit claimants when it is requested on their Universal Credit application up to the end of March 2019.
 From April 2019 onwards this service will be supplied by the Citizens Advice Bureau.

-To make a claim for Universal Credit visit the GOV.UK website.
+To make a claim for Universal Credit visit www.gov.uk/apply-universal-credit

 To simplify the benefits system, the government has announced that it is creating a new benefit, called Universal Credit for working age claimants only